AlexandreExpandev/858/backend/README.md

 ## Features

+- Start counting from 1 to 10
-- Start, pause, resume, and restart counting
+- Pause and resume counting
+- Restart counting from 1
 - Control counting speed (slow, medium, fast)
-- Display numerical sequence from 1 to 10
+- Display the numerical sequence
-- User authentication and authorization
-- Secure API endpoints

 ## Getting Started